Loading...

 Multi-Cloud

-Store shares across AWS S3, Azure Blob, and GCP Cloud Storage.
-No single provider sees your data.
-A compromised cloud account reveals only cryptographic noise.
+Store shares across AWS, Azure, and GCP.
+No single cloud provider sees your data.
+Compromised cloud account reveals only cryptographic noise.

 Cloud Agnostic